The collection is maintained by Funk ACES Library

 I. Collection Description

 The mission of the Illinois Natural History Survey is “to investigate and document the biological resources of Illinois and other areas, and to acquire and provide natural history information that can be used to promote the common understanding, conservation, and management of these resources.”
 The purpose of the natural history collection in the library is to support the research of the Illinois Natural History Survey in fulfillment of that mission.
-It is also intended to support the related research of students, staff, and faculty of the University of Illinois, in particular those in the School of Integrative Biology, Departments of Animal Biology, Entomology, Natural Resources and Environmental Sciences, and Plant Biology, and the instructional missions of those departments.
+It is also intended to support the related research of students, staff, and faculty of the University of Illinois, in particular those in the School of Integrative Biology, Departments of of Natural Resources and Environmental Sciences, and Landscape Architecture, as well as the instructional missions of those departments.

 History of Collection: